MGantz22/solo-project-3new/readme.md

 ## Description

-_This is a project showcasing the skills I've learned so far in the course at Epicodus; This is my Third solo project.
-On this page you will learn what your destiny is as a programmer and a recommendation on what language is best for you depending on your answers.
-You will also find a list of my first projects along with links._
+_This is a project showcasing arrays and loops as well as the skills I've learned so far in the course at Epicodus; This is my Third solo project.
+On this page you can type in a number and receive an output of Robotish translation (an array of user input replacing the numbers 3, 2, 1 with given phrases)._

 ## Tests